solislemuslab/minaa/CONTRIBUTING.md

 # Contributing to MiNAA

-The following guidelines are designed for contributors to `MiNAA`.
+The following guidelines are designed for contributors to MiNAA.

 ## Reporting Issues and Questions